 - The prices for EVs range from S$116K (for a BYD-e6) to S$228K (for an MG-ZS.EV).

 - The government’s incentive program lasts until the 2023 year-end.

 Looking for a loan?
 Instant Loan is here to help you find the suitable loan for your needs.
-Fill out this form today and receive three free quotes from top Singapore lenders within minutes — no strings attached.
+Fill out this form today and receive three free quotes from top financial institutions within minutes — no strings attached.